Obi-Nnamdi/NPR-Studio/README.md

 1. Set the source code location ("Where is the source code") to the project's root directory
 2. Set the binary building location ("Where to build the binaries") to the root directory followed by build/.
 3. Click Configure.
 The default configuration should suffice.
 4. After configuring, click Generate.
-Choose the build system you like, i.e Visual Studio 2019.
+Choose the build system you like, i.e. Visual Studio 2019.
 5. The build system files should **be** in the build directory.

 After building the project, you should see an executable in the build directory called "npr_studio".
 This is the application executable.

-## Running
+## Usage
 To open an .obj file for rendering, run the application executable in the command line with the following syntax:

 ```Shell
 ./npr_studio <filename>
 ```

+The specified filename begins from the [`assets/models`](./assets/models/) directory and supports child folders.
+To render your own model, place it in that directory.

+For example, the [sponza palace](./assets/models/sponza_low) scene can be opened by running `./npr_studio sponza_low/sponza_norm.obj`.

+Rendered images and render presets will be in the `assets/renders` and `assets/presets` directories, respectively.

 If you don't specify a filename, a default mesh will be used for rendering.